2018 Koi Grades and Pricing....NEW....DRASTICALLY REDUCED FROM 2017 Prices

 For 2018 we have REDUCED OUR FISH PRICES FROM 10% to 50% of previous years!

-In general, we offer three primary grades of fish here at Hanover Koi Farms, and they are priced based on these grades and the size classes they fall within.
+In general, we offer three primary grades of fish here at Hanover Koi Farms, and they are priced based on the grade and the size class they fall within.
 The grades include Select, Premium , and John's Pick Tategoi .
-The fish are judged and sorted into one of these grades based on what pure lines of Koi are suppose to look like according to the Japanese standards for variety classification.
-You should choose grades based on your knowledge, of the Koi world or simply buy what appeals to you, and meets your budget.
+The fish are judged and sorted into one of these grades based on what pure lines of individual breeds of Koi are suppose to look like according to the Japanese standards for breed/ variety classification.
+You should choose grades based on your knowledge of the Koi world or simply buy what appeals to you, and meets your budget.
 Some people find that learning what constitutes a high quality fish is the most interesting part of the hobby, and even though they do not plan to show fish, they do appreciate the highly valued Koi that fall into the higher grades.
 We also offer fish that are individually priced.
 These fish are normally the best of the best, or very unique and rare specimens.

 You have to realize as well, that Koi do not start off in life looking like they end up , or "finish out".
 Most varieties start off as young fry, looking fairly drab, and the colors and patterns develop over time and the life of the fish.
 Each variety, as well as each individual fish tend to take varying times to develop, and this is where it gets tricky.
 Learning how these varieties develop, as well as recognizing the varying times it may take, is a part of the hobby that takes the longest to learn.
 In knowing this, you can then understand that the younger fish are the trickiest to judge due to the developing process over their life.
 This is why young fish are less expensive than larger ones, because there is less guessing as to development in the larger ones.
 However, if you do learn this part of the hobby, then you can pick younger fish that have potential to turn into the higher valued beauties.
 Some Koi throughout the world sell for hundreds of thousands of dollars!
 The last All Japan Show 2006 Grand Champion was said to have sold for $365,000.00 dollars!
 So, if you can learn about Koi development, you stand a far better chance of being able to pick and purchase these higher quality fish at a less expensive young age.
 Even though some folks may never plan to show their fish, they still want fish that are, or will be considered valuable.